-My final travel tally for 2016 is respectable with trips to Portugal, Spain, Poland, Sicily, Denmark, Hungary, Austria, Germany, and France.
+Now that 2016 is over, my final travel tally for the year is respectable with trips to Portugal, Spain, Poland, Sicily, Denmark, Hungary, Austria, Germany, and France.
 And as evidenced by my Inbox, many of you have done quite well yourselves.
-It’s always a good time to work on the Travel List, right?
+While the official season of making lists is now over, it’s always a good time to work on the Travel List.
 Start now, check it twice, research, modify, plan and save.
 Time is never wasted when dreaming about travel.
-For 2017 I am off to a good start, having ticked off South Africa, Botswana and Zimbabwe – with Tanzania slated for September.
-Still lingering on my ever-evolving list is Antarctica, Mongolia, Madagascar, Turkey, Iran, Armenia, Georgia, Tasmania – oh why limit myself – I’d pretty much go anywhere.
+For 2017: South Africa, Botswana, Zimbabwe and Tanzania.
+Others lingering on my list are Antarctica, Mongolia, Madagascar, Turkey, Iran, Armenia, Georgia, Tasmania – oh why limit myself – I’d pretty much go anywhere.

 Here’s to seeking some truth.